bexoft/finalmq/README.md

 HL7 is a serialization format which mainly is used at healthcare applications.
 It consists of two parts.
 First, it defines the syntax how the data is serialized.
 Second, it also defines the meaning (semantics) of the data.
 FinalMQ supports the syntax version 2, so far.
 This version is also called the pipe-syntax of HL7, because the default separation between data fields is done by he pipe | character.
 You can also find the name HL7v2 for this syntax.

 There exists different versions of the HL7v2 standard.
 These versions have always the same syntax in common.
-But they have different definitions of their message definitions, so called Trigger Events.
+But they have different definitions of their messages.
+An HL7 message is called "Trigger Event".
 The Trigger Events consists of segments.
 The segments consists of fields, sub-fields and sub-sub-fields.
 With growing version number also the number of Trigger Events, segments and fields grow.

 #### HL7 definition

-So, the composition of Trigger Events, segments and fields are defined in the according version of the HL7 standard.
-You can compare the definition of the Trigger Events as the schema of XML or JSON.
-Or like the google protobuf's protofile.
-Or like the finalMQ's data definition file (*.fmq).
+The composition of Trigger Events, segments and fields are defined in the according version of the HL7 standard.
+The definition of the Trigger Events is similar to the schema of XML or JSON.
+Or like the google protobuf's protofile, or like the finalMQ's data definition file (*.fmq).
 All of these examples define a data structure of messages.

-You can find the standard of HL7v2 for example at the following Web-Site:
+You can find the standards of HL7v2 for example at the following Web-Site:

 https://hl7-definition.caristix.com/v2/

-Here the definitions are available as text.
+Here, the definitions are available as text.

 But there are also definitions available that code the definitions as XML or JSON. finalMQ makes use of a JSON/JavaScript definition which is available on github: